 A sedentary lifestyle attracts numerous health complications.
 Regular nature walks form part of the exercise that you need for better physical health and to clear the mind.
 Alongside nature walks, if your circumstances allow, you can engage in gardening or nature conservation activities to help you release pent up stress.

-Of the many approaches advanced in the search for effective management of depression, psychotherapy is one of the most documented and approved options.
+Of the many approaches advanced in the search for effective management of depression, psychotherapy sessions are one of the most documented and approved options.
 Talking to someone lessens mental burdens, and it helps when the listener is a trained therapist.

 It has evolved over the years and its presentation varies depending on the patient’s condition and responsiveness.
 Therapy can take about four months depending on the acuity of the problem.